opsani/servox/README.md

 Integration tests require a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file at `tests/kubeconfig`.

-By convention, the integration testing cluster is named `servox-integration-tests` and the `make kubeconfig` task is provided to export the cluster details from your primary kubeconfig, ensuring isolation.
+By convention, the integration testing cluster is named `kubetest` and the `make kubeconfig` task is provided to export the cluster details from your primary kubeconfig, ensuring isolation.

 Interaction with the Kubernetes cluster is supported by the most excellent [kubetest](https://kubetest.readthedocs.io/en/latest/) library that provides